xxfoundation/elixxir-docs/link_layer.md

 ## A tour of our TLS usage and it's CA controls.

+TODO: Integrate with above, important is to link the cascade topology because it's enforced somewhat by the wire protocol.

 The Elixxir mix network's TLS endpoints are controlled by NDF (network definition file) which is distributed